oflucas/FCN.tensorflow/README.md

 ## Hightlighted Work
  - Take input images of any size.
  - Tailored model for performance: 20 layers lighter than pretrained model.
+86% less parameter memory.

 ## Prerequisites
  - The code was written and tested with `tensorflow0.14` and `python2.7`.